Convex bodies associated to actions of reductive groups: Preliminaries

-\begin{Def}[Newton-Okounkov convex set] We call the projection of the convex set $C(S) \cap \pi^{-1}(1)$ to $\r^n$ (under the projection on the second factor $(1, x) \mapsto x$), the {\it Newton-Okounkov convex set of the semigroup $S$} and denote it by $\Delta(S)$.
+\begin{Def}[Newton-Okounkov convex set] We call the projection of the convex set $C(S) \cap \pi^{-1}(1)$ to $\r^n$ (under the projection onto the second factor $(1, x) \mapsto x$), the {\it Newton-Okounkov convex set of the semigroup $S$} and denote it by $\Delta(S)$.
 In other words,

-If $S$ is strongly non-negative then $\Delta(S)$ is compact and hence a convex body. \end{Def}
+If $S$ is strongly non-negative then $\Delta(S)$ is compact and hence a convex body which we call the {\it Newton-Okounkov body of $S$}. \end{Def}

-\begin{Rem} In \cite{Askold-Kiumars-Newton-Okounkov} the Newton-Okounkov convex set is defined as $C(S) \cap \pi^{-1}(1)$ (instead of its projection to $\r^n$).
-For the purposes of this paper we prefer to work with its projection. \end{Rem}

 Let us define the notion of volume normalized with respect to a lattice. \begin{Def}[Normalized volume] Let $\Lambda \subset \r^n$ be a lattice of full rank $n$.
 Let $E \subset \r^n$ be a rational affine subspace of dimension $q$.
-That is, $E$ is parallel to a linear subspace of dimension $q$ which is rational with respect to $\Lambda$.
-The {\it Lebesgue measure normalized with respect to the lattice $\Lambda$} in $E$ is the translation invariant Lebesgue measure $d\gamma$ in $E$ normalized such that the smallest measure of a $q$-dimensional parallelepiped with vertices in $E \cap \Lambda$ is equal to $1$.
+That is, $E$ is parallel to a {vector subspace} of dimension $q$ which is rational with respect to $\Lambda$.
+The {\it Lebesgue measure normalized with respect to the lattice $\Lambda$} in $E$ is the translation invariant Lebesgue measure $d\gamma$ in $E$ {normalized so that} the smallest measure of a $q$-dimensional parallelepiped with vertices in $E \cap \Lambda$ is equal to $1$.
 The measure of a subset $A \subset E$ will be called its {\it normalized volume} and denoted by $\Vol_q(A)$ (whenever the lattice $\Lambda$ is clear from the context). \end{Def}

 Let $\Reg(S)$ be the regularization of $S$ and let $H_{\Reg(S)}$ be its Hilbert function.
-It follows from the approximation theorem (Theorem \ref{th-approx}) that $H_S(k)$ and $H_{\Reg(S)}(k)$ have the same asymptotic as $k$ goes to infinity.
-Thus the Newton-Okounkov convex set $\Delta(S)$ is responsible for the asymptotic of the Hilbert function of $S$:
+It follows from the Approximation Theorem (Theorem \ref{th-approx}) that $H_S(k)$ and $H_{\Reg(S)}(k)$ have the same {asymptotic behavior} as $k$ goes to infinity.
+This implies that the Newton-Okounkov convex set $\Delta(S)$ is responsible for the {asymptotic behavior} of the Hilbert function of $S$ (see \cite[Theorem 1.13]{Askold-Kiumars-Newton-Okounkov}):